Truck Accident Evidence

 Maintenance and Inspection Failures

-Trucking companies have a duty to hire safe drivers (FMCSR § 391).
-We subpoena the driver's Qualification File (DQ File) to see:
+Trucking companies have a duty to hire and retain qualified drivers.
+We review the driver qualification file to see:

-- • Did they check the driver's past accident history?
+- - Did the carrier check the driver's past crash history?

-- • Did they verify their CDL status?
+- - Did the carrier verify the driver's CDL status?

 Request FMCSR Violation Review

-Share carrier and crash details so we can preserve digital evidence immediately.
+Share carrier and crash details so we can review digital evidence and preservation issues.

 About the Author